ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 registrations.
 We selected a sampling rate of 10\% for the contour points and 1\% for the regional points for a total number of points being per atlas being
 $173303$ ($N_{contour} = 98151$ and $N_{region}=75152$).
 Regional boundary
-points were weighted twice as those of regional points during optimization.
+points were weighted twice as those of non-boundary points during optimization.

-### Optimization {-}
+### Optimization

 \begin{figure}[!htb]
 \centering